amghannam/Bounded-Post-Correspondence-Solver/README.md

 ## A Solver for the Bounded Post's Correspondence Problem
-The Bounded Post's Correspondence Problem (BPCP) is an important variant of the much-celebrated [Post's correspondence problem] (https://en.wikipedia.org/wiki/Post_correspondence_problem).
+The Bounded Post's Correspondence Problem (BPCP) is an important variant of the much-celebrated [Post's correspondence problem](https://en.wikipedia.org/wiki/Post_correspondence_problem).
 Given a list of pairs of strings, with each pair numbered in the order it appears, is there a way to permute at most *k* pairs (which need not necessarily be distinct) such that the resulting pair sequence contains identical strings?

 If there is a solution, it is returned as a sequence of numbers corresponding to the resulting permutation that represents the solution.
 The length of this sequence must necessarily be less than or equal to the specified value of *k*.
 In this way, the BPCP is *decidable*, unlike its parent, the PCP, which is undecidable.